 I’ve said (and written) it many times; “If you’re not measuring it, you’re probably not managing it.”
 Words to live by, don’t you think?

 I first posted on the topic of Donor Development a long time ago with … Learning So Much About Church Donor Behavior!
-You can read the post, but I was introducing a new tool I had found that makes “measurement” easy.
+I was introducing a new tool I had found that makes “measurement” easy.
 The tool is a giving Capacity Assessor, and the company is MortarStone.
 We’re still using it today!

 What’s the first step in any donor development strategy?
 Measurement.